 “I had read about Indow in the newspaper just a week before being presented the weatherization plan.
 It seemed like a great way to insulate the stained glass windows while preserving their beauty.
 68 degrees is so much warmer than it used to be.
 The temperature is the same, but the room is much cozier because the cold surface of the stained glass windows no longer sucks the heat out of our bodies.
 When I remove an insert to show a congregant how they work, we can feel the cold air rushing in.”

 – Pastor Pederson, McMinnville Cooperative Ministries, McMinnville Oregon.

-After insulating the stained glass windows with window inserts, they were glad they had skipped the church storm windows for something so simple and illuminating.
+After installing window inserts in their church windows, everyone was glad they skipped the church storm windows for something more illuminating.